 It was an unfortunate encounter on those streets, however, that eventually gave him some much-needed direction in his life.
 That was when he lost a street fight, and decided to pick up Brazilian jiu-jitsu.

 A whole new world was unlocked within Moraes.
 He left the streets to train at the well-established Constrictor Team under Erick Medeiros and Ataide Junior.
-The flyweight was dedicated to his craft, and picked up a slew of BJJ titles in the years to follow, culminating with the NAGA No-Gi Pro Division Championship in 2014.
+The flyweight was dedicated to his craft, and picked up a slew of BJJ titles in the years to follow, culminating in a NAGA No-Gi Pro Division Championship in 2014.
 A year later, he received his black belt.

-After achieving success in “the gentle art,” Moraes followed in several of his teammates’ footsteps, and tried his hand at mixed martial arts.
+After achieving success in “the gentle art,” Moraes followed in several of his teammates’ footsteps, and tried his hand at the cage.

-The Brazilian made his professional debut in 2011, and over the next three years, he won 12 of his first 13 matches, and even won a Brazilian championship title.
-He then reached the pinnacle of his career by defeating Team Lakay’s Geje “Gravity” Eustaquio in September 2014 to capture the inaugural ONE Flyweight World Championship.
+The Brazilian made his professional cage debut in 2011, and over the next three years, he won 12 of his first 13 matches, including a Brazilian championship along the way.
+He then reached the height of his career by defeating Team Lakay’s Geje “Gravity” Eustaquio in September 2014 to capture the inaugural ONE Flyweight World Championship.

-“Mixed martial arts changed my life for better,” he says.
+“Martial arts changed my life for better,” he says.
 “It changed my mindset, changed everything in my life, and is very important to me.
-This is my work, this is my lifestyle, this is my job, and mixed martial arts is everything to me.
+This is my work, this is my lifestyle, this is my job, and martial arts is everything to me.
 I love what I do.”

-After a successful title defense in March 2015, “Mikinho” experienced a setback when he lost the belt to Akhmetov later that November via split decision.
+After a successful title defense in March 2015, “Mikinho” experienced his biggest setback when he lost the belt to Akhmetov later that November via split decision.
 At the time, he felt terrible, and admittedly thought his dream was over.

-Now, as Moraes prepares for his title unification match against Akhmetov, he cannot help but to reflect on his past.
-From being abandoned on the streets of Rio De Janeiro as a baby to becoming a world champion in Asia’s premier organization, Moraes has survived in the unlikeliest of circumstances, and is a true role model for other youngsters who feel directionless.
+Now, following that flawless performance over Akhmetov, Moraes cannot help but reflect on his past.
+From being abandoned on the streets of Brasilia as a baby to reclaiming his world championship, he has survived in the unlikeliest of circumstances, and is a true role model for youths around the world.